-Studies have shown that those with low levels of carotenoids have an increased risk of persistent HPV infections.1 High levels of vegetable consumption have been show to decrease HPV persistence by more than 50%.2 This shows the importance of loading up on richly-pigmented vegetables such as peppers, tomatoes, carrots, mangos, sweet potatoes, spinach and kale to support homeostasis and a healthy microbiome.
+Studies have shown that those with low levels of carotenoids have an increased risk of persistent HPV infections.1 High levels of vegetable consumption have been shown to decrease HPV persistence by more than 50%.2 Higher levels of lycopene are associated with decreased risk of CIN 3 and cervical cancer.2 This shows the importance of loading up on richly-pigmented vegetables such as peppers, tomatoes, carrots, mangos, sweet potatoes, spinach and kale to support homeostasis and a healthy microbiome.

 A daily serving of Papillex™ contains the equivalent of 3/4 cup of frozen cooked spinach, 3 cups of raw carrots, or 2.5 cups of raw cantaloupe daily.